-4.9.12 Special revocation requirements due to compromised key security
+4.9.12 Special requirements re key compromise

-4.9.13 Suspension
+4.9.13 Circumstances for suspension

 When a certificate suspension takes place, Camerfirma will have one week to decide on the certificate's final status: (revoked or active).
 If all the information required to verify the status is not provided within this period, Camerfirma will revoke the certificate for unknown reason.